Recent Rarities

 Black-throated Blue Warbler

 I just missed seeing one of these in Port Aransas back in September, so I was thrilled when I got a tip that one was hanging out in San Antonio.
 These eastern warblers tend to show up in the winter months in Texas as vagrants, and unlike many warbler species, the males do not have a different "alternate" (breeding) plumage, so they look handsome year-round.
 The greener females look so different that early ornithologists thought they were a separate species, but they have a telltale small wing patch similar to the males.
-These warblers forage in low shrubs or on the ground, which makes them easy to observe, and this little guy didn't seem fazed by a small group of us taking his picture.
+These warblers often forage in low shrubs or on the ground, which makes them easy to observe, and this little guy didn't seem fazed by a small group of us taking his picture.
 An exciting day and beautiful bird for an otherwise difficult week!

 Photographed in Brackenridge Park, San Antonio, 11.9.24.